JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 ### My Employers, Clients, and Customers

-As of August 2022, I am presently in a new role at [Taos, an IBM Company](https://www.taos.com/resources/press-releases/taos-brings-aboard-new-senior-vice-president-of-products-to-accelerate-digital-transformation-strategies/).
+As of August 2022, I am presently in a new role at [IBM](https://web.archive.org/web/20221007035315/https://www.taos.com/resources/press-releases/taos-brings-aboard-new-senior-vice-president-of-products-to-accelerate-digital-transformation-strategies/).

 My [CV / resumé is available exclusively on this website](/resume/) and I may update other formats such as my [LinkedIn profile](https://linkedin.com/in/jaycuthrell) from time to time.